raulMrello/MsgBroker/README.md

 Publish/subscribe mechanisms is formed by:
 - Topics: messages exchanged between software agents: publishers and subscribers.
 - Publishers: agents which update data topics and notify those topic updates.
-- Subscribers: agents which attach to topic updates and act according their new values each time the get updated.
+- Subscribers: agents which attach to topic updates and act according their new values each time they are updated.

 Example of use:

 ```

+#include "MsgBroker.h"

 /** GPS topic data structure */
 struct gps_data_t{
 	float lat;